 Research and innovation.
 [Research active departments deliver better clinical outcomes for patients.
-We have a large programme of investigatorled and commercial research studies which are internationally recognised.
-Royal Devon was rated the top healthcare institution for research in Gastroenterology in the UK in the 2024 Scimago rankings We have a multimillion-pound research facility, dedicated research staff and collaborative links with researchers from across the University of Exeter.
+We have a large programme of IBD and hepatology investigator-led and commercial research studies which have been internationally recognised for their programme of multi-site, award-winning research.
+We have a multimillion-pound research facility, dedicated research staff and collaborative links with researchers from across the University of Exeter.
 Funded time for the development of research proposals is available for interested consultants.

 Training and development.
-We are seeking dynamic and motivated colleagues who are eager to develop and evolve their skills as a consultant.
-Our department is committed to fostering ongoing training and career development and encouraging the acquisition of new expertise.
-Many of our team members have pursued advanced skills in areas such as advanced endoscopy, taken on leadership roles within the regional hepatology network, or contributed to clinical research through the NIHR.
+[We are seeking dynamic and motivated colleagues who are eager to develop and evolve their skills as a consultant.
+Our department is committed to fostering ongoing training and career development, encouraging the acquisition of new expertise.
+Many of our team members have developed advanced skills in areas such as endoscopy, taken on leadership roles within the regional hepatology network, or contributed to clinical research through the NIHR.
 We actively support and value professional growth to help you achieve your career aspirations